NDLANO/backend/README.md

 ## Usage

-Adds, lists and/or returns a `Audio` file with metadata.
+Adds, lists and/or returns an `Audio` file with metadata.
 Implements ElasticSearch for search within the audio database.

 To interact with the api, you need valid security credentials; see [Access Tokens usage](https://github.com/NDLANO/auth/blob/master/README.md).
 To write data to the api, you need write role access.